I. Statement of Policy

 Handler – A person with a disability that a service animal assists or a personal care attendant who handles the animal for the person with a disability.

 III.
 Specific Procedures for Students

-A. Service Animals – Students with disabilities who wish to bring a service animal to the MVC campus – including residential facilities, classrooms, and other College buildings – may do so without prior approval.
-However, they are strongly encouraged to reach out to the ADA/Section 504 Coordinator to ensure that their experience bringing the animal to campus is smooth.
+Service Animals – Students with disabilities who wish to bring a service animal to the MVC campus – including residential facilities, classrooms, and other College buildings – may do so without prior approval.
+However, they are strongly encouraged to reach out to the Director of Accessibility and Disability Services to ensure that their experience bringing the animal to campus is smooth.
 Additionally, students with service animals who plan to live in residential facilities are also strongly encouraged to inform the Residence Life Staff that they plan to have a service animal living with them.
 Advance notice of a service animal in residential facilities may allow more flexibility in meeting a student’s needs.

-B. Emotional Support Animals – Students who wish to bring an emotional support animal into residential facilities as an exception to the “no pet” policy must go through the reasonable accommodation process with the Director of Accessibility and Disability Services.
+Emotional Support Animals – Students who wish to bring an emotional support animal into residential facilities as an exception to the “no pet” policy must go through the reasonable accommodation process with the Director of Accessibility and Disability Services.
 ALL documentation (ESA Medical Release form, vaccination records, and roommate agreement) MUST be turned in no later than September 1 for fall semester and February 1 for spring semester.
 Failure to meet these deadlines will result in your animal not being approved until the following semester.
 An emotional support animal will not be allowed until formal approval has been received.

-- Upon receipt of a request for an emotional support animal, the ADA/Section 504 Coordinator will engage in communication with the student to determine if the use of the animal is a reasonable accommodation.
+- Upon receipt of a request for an emotional support animal, the Director of Accessibility and Disability Services will engage in communication with the student to determine if the use of the animal is a reasonable accommodation.
 This is an individualized assessment and determinations will be made on a case-by-case basis.